Justinator/runninWithScizzors/README.md

 sass --watch \_scss/main.scss:css/main.css

-## :runner: Runnin local Jekyll build
+## :runner: Runnin' local Jekyll build

 Builds your site any time a source file changes and serves it locally at http://127.0.0.1:4000